OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

   </xsl:for-each>
 </OHEntityReferences>
 ```
-'''Key Points to be Noted for advance relationship mapping'''
+**Key Points to be Noted for advance relationship mapping**
-* The URL of the incoming entity of Jama needs to be formed with appropriate projectID under the element name '''LinkedID'''
+* The URL of the incoming entity of Jama needs to be formed with appropriate projectID under the element name **LinkedID**
-** Replace the text '''https://hostname.jamacloud.com/''' with your instance URL of Jama.
+  * Replace the text **https://hostname.jamacloud.com/** with your instance URL of Jama.
-** Replace the text '''/?projectId=60''' with your project Id i.e, '''/?projectId=<ProjectID>'''
+  * Replace the text **/?projectId=60** with your project Id i.e, **/?projectId=<ProjectID>**
-** Please note that entityInternalId will be automatically picked up.
+  * Please note that entityInternalId will be automatically picked up.
 There is no need to explicitly specify it.
-* In order to consider the incoming link as external link, it is mandatory to set property with element name '''IsExternalLink''' to true.
+* In order to consider the incoming link as external link, it is mandatory to set property with element name **IsExternalLink** to true.
 * Jira expects a title for URL.
-This can be mentioned under the element name '''EntityLinkComment'''.
+This can be mentioned under the element name **EntityLinkComment**.
 In case if this property is not provided then url itself will be considered as title of the Web Link.
 * Properties mentioned in [https://developer.atlassian.com/server/jira/platform/using-fields-in-remote-issue-links/ field's list] can be processed via advance configuration.
-* Properties in advance configuration are mentioned in '''dot(.)''' notation according to JSON Key property as per above mentioned documentation.
+* Properties in advance configuration are mentioned in **dot(.)** notation according to JSON Key property as per above mentioned documentation.
-* For eg. to set '''Application Name''' field, find the corresponding JSON Key and replace '''Jama''' to the desired value in advance configuration.
+* For eg. to set **Application Name** field, find the corresponding JSON Key and replace **Jama** to the desired value in advance configuration.

-'''Known Behaviour'''
+**Known Behaviour**
 * Web Link is not supported for Jira Version < 5.0 and won't be supported for below entities, reason being Jira itself not supporting it.
-**Worklog, Folder(r4j), Zephyr Test Cycle, Zephyr Test Execution, Zephyr Folder, Xray Test Execution, Xray Pre-Condition and Sprint.
+  * Worklog, Folder(r4j), Zephyr Test Cycle, Zephyr Test Execution, Zephyr Folder, Xray Test Execution, Xray Pre-Condition and Sprint.
-*Comment handling in case of Web Link is general and not specific to Web Link.
+* Comment handling in case of Web Link is general and not specific to Web Link.

-'''Known Limitations'''
+**Known Limitations**
-* If any additional property apart from Link Title and Link URL has to be updated, then along with the additional property any one of Link Title or Link URL needs to be updated.
+* If any additional property apart from Link Title and Link URL has to be updated, then along with the additional property any one of Link Title or Link URL needs to be updated
-** This needs to done because Link Title and Link URL combined, defines a unique key for Web Link in {{ spaceName }}
+  * This needs to done because Link Title and Link URL combined, defines a unique key for Web Link in {{ spaceName }}
 * Default Link Feature won't be supported in case of Weblink.
-*For Weblink synchronization, in Relationship mapping   User needs to map at least one Entity Type pair as its mandatory.
+* For Weblink synchronization, in Relationship mapping   User needs to map at least one Entity Type pair as its mandatory.
 This Entity Type mapping won’t have any impact on Web Link synchronization.
-*Relationship Mapping for Web Link (as Source) to Standard Link (as Target) won't be supported. [{{fullurl:OH-Connector-0078}} Link To Error Doc ]
+* Relationship Mapping for Web Link (as Source) to Standard Link (as Target) won't be supported. [{{fullurl:OH-Connector-0078}} Link To Error Doc ]

 ### Stagil Assets Link
-'''Overview'''
+**Overview**
-*{{ spaceName }} supports Stagil Assets links bidirectional synchronization.
+* {{ spaceName }} supports Stagil Assets links bidirectional synchronization.
-*In relationship mapping, Stagil Assets link types need to be mapped for link synchronization.
+* In relationship mapping, Stagil Assets link types need to be mapped for link synchronization.

-'''Known behavior'''
+**Known behavior**
 * From Jira UI, the Stagil Assets links are visible in custom fields.
 However, these custom fields are supported as link types in {{ spaceName }}.
 * The Stagil Assets links will be synchronized based on current state only.
-** Reason: API limitation.
+ * Reason: API limitation.

 ## Rank (R4J Plugin)
-*Jira R4j Plugin allows to organize the issues in tree structure through '''R4J Child Link''' and '''R4j Parent Link''' relationships.
-The '''R4J Child Link''' relationship represents the child issues of the issue and '''R4J Parent Link''' represents the immediate parent of an issue in Jira R4J view.
+* Jira R4j Plugin allows to organize the issues in tree structure through **R4J Child Link** and **R4j Parent Link** relationships.
+The **R4J Child Link** relationship represents the child issues of the issue and **R4J Parent Link** represents the immediate parent of an issue in Jira R4J view.
-*To synchronize the issues maintaining the above structure, the user can configure the '''R4j Child Link''' and '''R4j Parent Link''' relationship as per the standard [relationship configuration](..integrate/mapping-configuration.md#relationships).
+* To synchronize the issues maintaining the above structure, the user can configure the **R4j Child Link** and **R4j Parent Link** relationship as per the standard [relationship configuration](..integrate/mapping-configuration.md#relationships).
 Within this structure, to maintain the rank of issues, the user should enable the Rank Synchronization as described in [[Mapping Configuration#Configuration | Rank configuration]] section.

-'''Known Limitations''': <br>
+**Known Limitations**: <br>
 * The 'Folder' entity(which is part of structure within Jira R4j) is not supported as of now.
-** Hence, the tree structure will be considered except for the 'Folder' entity.
+  * Hence, the tree structure will be considered except for the 'Folder' entity.
 Although, that structure will be considered, which is within the 'Folder' entity.
-** Therefore, the Rank Synchronization feature is supported for all Jira issues except for the 'Folder' entity.
+  *  Therefore, the Rank Synchronization feature is supported for all Jira issues except for the 'Folder' entity.

 * When Jira is source end system in synchronization:
-** In Jira R4j, when a rank is changed for any issue, neither its '''Updated''' time is changed nor revision gets generated.
-Once the operation of the rank change is performed, it is reflected in the target end system upon the next update on the issue, which leads to the change in the '''Updated''' time of the issue.
+  * In Jira R4j, when a rank is changed for any issue, neither its **Updated** time is changed nor revision gets generated.
+Once the operation of the rank change is performed, it is reflected in the target end system upon the next update on the issue, which leads to the change in the **Updated** time of the issue.

 ## Mapping for Archive Configuration
-*When Jira Data Center is the target system, the Archive operation is performed by default in the synchronization of the [Source Delete event](source-delete-Synchronization.md).
+* When Jira Data Center is the target system, the Archive operation is performed by default in the synchronization of the [Source Delete event](source-delete-Synchronization.md).
-*After the Archive operation is performed by {{ spaceName }} in Jira, the entity will be archived in Jira.
+* After the Archive operation is performed by {{ spaceName }} in Jira, the entity will be archived in Jira.
 * To only enable the Logical Delete operation in the target, "OH Archive" field should be mapped with the default value, "No" in the [Delete Mode](../integrate/mapping-configuration.md#delete-mode) mapping.

 ## Mapping limitations